 Problematic Dieting or Weight Control

-Dieting is frustrating and restrictive.
+Dieting is frustrating, problematic and destructive.
 Almost everyone fails in their attempts to lose weight and are often seeking weight loss to try and achieve happiness, health, or some other need that weight loss ultimately cannot meet.
-Additionally, dieting or weight control attempts can lead to eating disorders or even substance use disorders.
-With individual or group therapy and meal support, if needed, individuals gain the confidence they need to make smart and healthy nutrition choices.
-I practice through a Health At Every Size philosophy and strive to help clients develop a mindful and loving connection with their bodies, which will help enhance both health and happiness more effectively than weight loss and dieting.
+Diet culture manipulates people to thinking that diets are physically and morally good and can in turn bring about health and happiness.
+This is not true.
+Dieting or weight control attempts can lead to eating disorders , low self-esteem, low self-worth, anxiety, depression, or even substance use disorders.
+With individual therapy, nutrition counseling, and meal support, if needed, individuals gain the confidence they need to break the cycle of dieting and improve their quality of life.
+I practice through a Health At Every Size philosophy and strive to help clients develop a mindful and loving connection with their bodies, which will enhances both health and happiness more effectively than weight loss or dieting.

 This specialty refers to any stressors or mental health concerns and conditions that women may face throughout their lives and are impacted by their experience as a woman.
 From a feminist perspective, we will explore how certain concerns are compounded by the white masculine heterosexual norms in society and the function of oppression, suppression, and gender norms on stress and mental health issues.